 James S. Krause, Ph.D., Associate Dean of Research

-Karen Wager, DBA, Associate Dean of Student Affairs
+Karen Wager, DBA, Associate Dean for Student Affairs

 Nancy Carson, Ph.D, Associate Dean for Faculty and Academic Affairs

 Established in 1966 as the School of Allied Health Sciences, the present College of Health Professions is the largest of the six professional colleges on the Medical University of South Carolina campus in terms of student enrollment.
 Approximately 850 full- and part-time students enroll in baccalaureate and graduate health professional curricula each year.

 Program diversity is the landmark of the college, offering entry-level programs providing opportunities in health management professions, patient treatment professions, and patient contact professions involving sophisticated cutting-edge medical technology.
 In addition, the college offers both on- and off-campus programs designed to prepare already credentialed health professionals for advanced clinical or administrative roles.
 The college is dedicated to graduating health professionals who will not only excel in the provision of health care, but provide leadership in the changing health care environment.